 Web browsers have constantly evolved over the years and content is being added to the web on a behemoth scale.
 How can you handle such large inflow of data without proper means to organize your favorite web pages out of them?
 Bookmarks were a thing since the medieval past, more than few centuries ago and they’re now indispensable even in the age of the Internet.
 What has made them so vital is the simplicity that they add to our handling of data on the web.
-With integrations to all major web browsers and even standalone mobile and web applications, Bookmarks have evolved with the rapid changes to the Internet.
+With integrations to all major web browsers.
+Bookmarks have evolved with the rapid changes to the Internet.
 While only web browser extensions should suffice this task, most of them fall short when it comes to organizing these bookmarks efficiently.
-That’s why are bringing you the list of 8 best bookmark managers that you should use to save and organize links in 2019.
+That’s why are bringing you the list of 10 best bookmark managers that you should use to save and organize links in 2020.

 There are bookmark managers that go beyond the browser extensions to provide users with an efficient way of handling their bookmarked webpages.
 Here we will be covering 8 best bookmark managers that you will ever need.